724yunyan/homepages/index.md

 > 2. HOW DO WE USE YOUR INFORMATION?

-> In Short:  We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.
+> sIn Short:  We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.

 > We use personal information collected via our App for a variety of business purposes described below.
 We process your personal information for these purposes